MultiX-Amsterdam/multix-docs/exam.md

 (Last updated: March 28, 2023)

-This document is created by Yen-Chia Hsu when running the data science course for the Bachelor Information Science program.
+This document is created by Yen-Chia Hsu when running the data science course for the Bachelor Information Science program (Informatiekunde).

 A digital exam means that students take the exam using software tools.
 The exam is typically conducted in a physical room with computers.
 This document explains what to do before, during, and after digital exams.
 This document also assumes that the digital exam uses the [ANS](http://ans.app/) tool.
 The target audience for this document include course coordinators and teaching staff members.

+**Important: this document is created in the context of the Informatics Institute under the Bachelor Information Science program (Informatiekunde).
+The situation may be different if you teach in another faculty or in another program.**

 ### Table of Content